A warthog family lives on the grounds. And wild elephants drink at the water hole in front of the lodge’s Buffalo Bar.

 It would if you’re coming from a safari in the bush.
-No matter how fabulous and luxurious our Zambian safari was, the bush camps we stayed in were totally off-the-grid (solar-powered with only radio contact to the base camp) – and so we relished the luxury of checking in afterward at the Victoria Falls Safari Club.
+No matter how fabulous and luxurious our Zambia safari was, the bush camps we stayed in were totally off-the-grid (solar-powered with only radio contact to the base camp) – and so we relished the luxury of checking in afterward at the Victoria Falls Safari Club.

 “Beware of the crocodiles!” read the sign just beyond our balcony.
-But inside the Safari Club, all was civilized – and we soaked it all up for three welcome nights.
+But inside this lovely Victoria Falls hotel, all was civilized – and we soaked it all up for three welcome nights.

 Many visitors on safari in Zambia, Botswana and/or South Africa plan an overnight stop at the world-famous Victoria Falls – a UNESCO World Heritage Site and one of the “Seven Natural Wonders of the World.”